authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_rand.md

 ### Options

 ```
-      --characters string   Sets the explicit characters for the random output
+      --characters string   Sets the explicit characters for the random string
-  -c, --charset string      Sets the charset for the output, options are 'ascii', 'alphanumeric', 'alphabetic', 'numeric', and 'numeric-hex' (default "alphanumeric")
+  -c, --charset string      Sets the charset for the random string, options are 'ascii', 'alphanumeric', 'alphabetic', 'numeric', and 'numeric-hex' (default "alphanumeric")
   -h, --help                help for rand
-  -n, --length int          Sets the length of the random output (default 80)
+  -n, --length int          Sets the length of the random output (default 72)
 ```

 ### SEE ALSO